QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/jetbrains/_general/index.md

 🎓 Their IDEs are [free for students](https://www.jetbrains.com/shop/eform/students).

 🔥 You can manage all of their IDEs using the [toolbox](https://www.jetbrains.com/toolbox-app/).

+🌍 You can invite others to code with you.
+Use `CTRL+SHIFT+Y` to generate a link.
+They will have to download a special version of the IDE.
+You can share your terminal with `+ > shared`.
 </div></div>

 <hr class="sep-both">